Mr-Roboc/new-repo/README.md

 # new-repo
-This is my first Git Repositoy
+This is my first Git Repository